 But if you’re in the process of starting your own production company, you probably have enough to do.
 Outsourcing LLC formation to a business incorporation service is a great way to be confident that your LLC will be formed properly without having to spend your precious time pouring over a state incorporation website.
 The best part is, these services are very reasonably priced, provide great customer service and send you all the paperwork and information you need.

-SIDEBAR: Four well-known Incorporation Services to consider when forming an LLC:
+SIDEBAR: Four well-known Incorporation Services to consider when starting an LLC:

 - IncFile ($49 + state filing fee)